jcheong0428/EyetrackAnalysis/README.md

 	    visitation_example(dat);
 	    visitation_example(dat,AOI);  % AOI option for later use

-        Figure 1: Plots the gaze coordinates for the regret condition
-        Figure 2: Plots the gaxe coordinates for the nonregret condition
-        Figure 3: Compare the number of visits and the proprotion in CF AOI for two conditions.
+        Figure 1: Plots the gaze coordinates for the regret condition as heatmap Figure 2: Plots the gaxe coordinates for the nonregret condition as heatmap Figure 3: Compare the number of visits and the proprotion in CF AOI for two conditions.